bayojuvikas/Dubbing_X-Language-Audio-to-Y-Language-Audio/README.md

-#  📝(Scripts)Text to 🌐Translate & Convert to 🔊Speech
+#  🎤Audio to 📝Text,🌐Translate & Convert to 🔊Speech

 This project is a complete pipeline that: